23. Link Status Interrupt Sample Application

 23.4.1.
 Command Line Arguments

-The Link Status Interrupt sample application takes specific parameters, in addition to Environment Abstraction Layer (EAL) arguments (see Section Running the Application).
+The Link Status Interrupt sample application takes specific parameters and Environment Abstraction Layer (EAL) arguments (see Section Running the Application).

 Command line parsing is done in the same way as it is done in the L2 Forwarding Sample Application.
 See Command Line Arguments for more information.